csci104/site/syllabus.md

   </table>
 </div>

-## Assignments, Quizzes, Rubrics, and Grading
+### Assignments, Labs, and Quizzes

+Grading for [assignments](/assignments/) and [labs](/labs/) are available on their respective pages.
-This page is a continuation of the syllabus and contains **policies** related to grading, assignments, and policies related to submission, contesting grades, academic integrity, etc.
+They contain **policies** related to grading, assignments, and policies related to submission, contesting grades, academic integrity, etc.
-You are **responsible** for reading that page *carefully* and following all of its stated policies!
+You are **responsible** for reading those pages *carefully* and following all of its stated policies!

 ## Attendance